 default structure, and you might consider changing to it

 Main is the ‘entry point’ for the package.
-This is the file that is loaded when you do require('my-package')
+This is the file that is loaded when you do require('my-package').
+Types is

 the

-file that is loaded when you do import {MyClass} from 'my-package'
+file that is loaded when you do import {MyClass} from 'my-package'.
+These are both in the dist directory.

 {